schneidernicholas/CS314-Guides/Client/npm/adding-packages.md

 ## Installing the Package

 Once you have found the package repo name, you can now use an NPM command to install the package.
 To do so, you must first navigate to your client directory by doing:
 `cd client`

-Now, run the following command:
+Now, run the command:
 `npm install <package-repo-name> --save`

 The `--save` flag ensures that this is saved to our project's list of packages, so that other team members can install this package.

 The package should now begin to install.
 If the package cannot be found, be sure that you have the correct package repo name.
+In our example, this command would end up looking like: `npm install react-dropzone --save`

 ## Merging & Adding to GitHub